elGreato/whistled/README.md

 ## Use

-in the future: using a blockchain browswer, go to .
+in the future: using a blockchain browser, go to .

 ```bash
 whistleblowing.crypto